 - Implement bike lanes to connect the City’s existing and planned bike facility network.
-Between 2nd Street and 8th Street, this project will construct buffered or protected bike lanes.
+Between 2nd Street and 14th Street, this project will construct protected bike lanes.
 These bike lanes will connect with buffered bike lanes that will be constructed as part of the MLK Jr Way Road Diet Project (an existing project between 7th Street and San Pablo Avenue).
-The bike lanes will also connect to protected bike lanes on 7th Street and on 14th Street.
+The bike lanes will also connect to future protected bike lanes on 7th Street and on 14th Street.

 - Install curb ramps and bulb-outs to improve pedestrian safety and accessibility for people with disabilities.